TUD-RST/examgenerator/docs/source/user_doc.rst

    is recommended unless there is issues during the compiling process

 - *test_types*: This is where you will be able to build your exams out of your pools.
-   For example: "TestExam": ["A1", "B", "CV03"] will create an exam called TestExam concisting out of 3 problems randomly newly drawn from the given pools for each group_pair.
+   For example: "TestExam": ["A1", "B", "CV03"] will create an exam called TestExam consisting of 3 problems randomly newly drawn from the given pools for each group_pair.
 A more detailed example of how to create exams is provided in the tutorial.